-Years ended December 31,
+Years end ded Decem ber 31,

-2010 2009 2008
+2011 2010 2009

-Discount rate 5.40% 5.70% 6.87%
+Discount rate 4.70% 5.40% 5.70%

-Expected return on assets 5.00% 5.83% 6.26%
+Expected return on assets 4.40% 5.00% 5.83%

-Rate of compensation increase 4.00% 4.00% 4.02%
+Rate of compensation increase 3.50% 4.00% 4.00%

-The discount rate assumptions used for pension accounting reflect the prevailing rates available on high-quality, fixed-income debt instruments with terms that match the average expected duration of our defined benefit pension plan obligations.
-We use the iBoxx AA 15yr+ index, which match the average duration of our pension plan liability of approximately 15 years.
-With the current base of assets in our pension plans, a 0.1% increase/decrease in the discount rate assumption would decrease/increase our annual pension expense by approximately \$60,000.
+The discount rate assumptions used for pension accounting reflect the prevailing rates available on highquality, fixed-income debt instruments with terms that match the average expected duration of our defined benefit pension plan obligations.
+We use the iBoxx AA 15yr+ index, which matches the average duration of our pension plan liability of approximately 15 years.
+With the current base of assets in our pension plans, a 0.1% increase/decrease in the discount rate assumption would decrease/increase our annual pension expense by approximately \$75,000.

 The Company's mix of pension plan investments among asset classes also affects the long-term expected rate of return on plan assets.
-The Company's current target asset mix used in determining the expected return is 65% equities and 35% fixed income securities.
-As of December 31, 2010, the Company's actual asset mix approximated its target mix.
+As of December 31, 2011, the Company's actual asset mix approximated its target mix.
 Differences between actual and expected returns are recognized in the calculation of net periodic pension (income)/cost over the average remaining expected future working lifetime, which is approximately 16 years, of active plan participants.
-With the current base of assets, a 0.5% increase/decrease in the asset return assumption would decrease/increase the annual pension expense by approximately \$54,000.
+With the current base of assets, a 0.5% increase/decrease in the asset return assumption would decrease/increase the annual pension expense by approximately \$60,000.

-The fair value and asset allocations of the Company's pension benefits as of December 31, 2010 and 2009 measurement dates were as follows:
+The fair value and asset allocations of the Company's pension benefits as of December 31, 2011 and 2010 measurement dates were as follows:

 December 31,

-2010 2009
+2011 2010 2010

-(\$ in thou ısands)
+(in thou sands)

 Asset category:

-Equity securities \$ 6,944 59% \$ 8,364 78%
+Equity securities \$ 5,861 49% \$ 6,944 59%

-Debt securities 2,820 24% 2,154 20%
+Debt securities 4,333 36% 2,820 24%

-Cash and cash equivalents 967 8% 181 2%
+Cash and cash equivalents 770 6% 967 8%

-Other 1,112 9%
+Other 1,042 9% 1,112 9%

-Total \$11,843 100% \$10,699 100%
+Total \$12,006 100% \$11,843 100%

 Financial reporting standards define a fair value hierarchy that consists of three levels.
-The fair values of the plan assets by fair value hierarchy level as of December 31, 2010 and 2009 is as follows:
+The fair values of the plan assets by fair value hierarchy level as of December 31, 2011 and 2010 is as follows:

 December 31,

-2010
+2011 2010

-(in thou ısands)
+(in tho usands)

-Quoted Prices in Active Markets for Identical Assets (Level 1) \$ 967 \$ 181
+Quoted Prices in Active Markets for Identical Assets (Level 1) \$ 770 \$ 967

-Significant Other Observable Inputs (Level 2) 9,764 10,518
+Significant Other Observable Inputs (Level 2) 10,194 9,764

-Significant Other Unobservable Inputs (Level 3) 1,112
+Significant Other Unobservable Inputs (Level 3) 1,042 1,112

-Total \$11,843 \$10,699
+Total \$12,006 \$11,843

-Level 1 assets consist of cash and cash equivalents held in the pension plans at December 31, 2010.
-The Level 2 assets primarily consist of investments in private investment funds that are valued using the net asset values provided by the trust or fund.
+Level 1 assets consist of cash and cash equivalents held in the pension plans at December 31, 2011.
+The Level 2 assets primarily consist of investments in private investment funds that are valued using the net asset values provided by the trust or fund, including an insurance contract.
 Although these funds are not traded in an active market with quoted prices, the investments underlying the net asset value are based on quoted prices.
 Level 3 assets consist of investments in a longevity fund which invests in a portfolio of physical life insurance settlements that are valued using the net asset values provided by the fund.
+Since June 2011, the fund has been closed to all activity.
+Going forward, as policies mature, proceeds will be paid out, net of any liquidity required to fund premium obligations.